evkx/evkx.github.io/content/models/voyah/free/Free/_index.md

 ## Performance

 The VOYAH FREE delivers a solid performance with a maximum power of 360 kW (490 hp / 483 bhp) and a total torque of 720 Nm (531 lb-ft).
-It can accelerate from 0 to 100 km/h (0 to 62 mph) in 4.4 seconds and reaches a top speed of 200 km/h (124 mph), making it competitive within its class.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 4.4 seconds and reaches a top speed of 200 km/h (124 mph), making it competitive within its class.

 ## Battery, Range, and Charging